Man resting in the gym after a workout, focusing on achieving his fitness goals

 When I started, I learned that pacing yourself is crucial to avoid burnout or injury:

-- Duration: Workouts don’t need to be long.
-Starting with 20–30 minutes per session is plenty, and you can extend as you get more comfortable.
+• Duration: Workouts don’t need to be long.
+You can start with 20–30 minutes per session.
+And you can increase as you become more comfortable.

 Nutrition and Lifestyle Adjustments